samandmac/PhyloBuild/README.md

    **[--phylogroup, -o]** : Indicates whether the user has used the PhyloGroup.sh script, which auto-generates a group_list.txt which is used to group *E. coli* strains ONLY.
 If this parameter is set to "yes", then the grouping parameter is automatically set to "yes", and an output folder is created which contains a list of genomes and a group_list.txt file.
 Default is "no".

    **[--grouping, -t]** : This indicates whether the user has a group_list.txt file which contains a grouping factor tab separated from the name of the strain being used.
 Default is "no".
 The .txt file should be located in the working directory.
 If using PhyloGroup first, a group_list.txt is automatically generated.

+   **[--tree_genes, -r]** : Indicates user directory for genes used to help build the tree.
+Default is set to working directory, in a filed called Tree_Genes.

+   **[--tree_genomes, -e]** : Indicates user directory for genomes used to help build the tree.
+Default is set to working directory, in a file called Tree_Genomes.

+   **[--mac, -m]** : This indicates whether the user has a mac or not (used for PHYML, check below to see steps for downloading PHYML on MAC).
+Default is "no".

 # Steps in pipeline